2020 New England Patriots season: Week 8: at Buffalo Bills

 A game that featured strong rushing performances by both teams was played down to the wire.
 As the Patriots were driving down the field for a score to win or tie the game down 24–21 in the last two minutes, Bills defensive tackle Justin Zimmer forced Cam Newton to fumble at the Buffalo 14-yard line, sealing the loss for New England.
 This was the Patriots' first loss to the Bills in four years; also their first road loss to them since the Pats' 2011 AFC Championship season.
 The Patriots also began the season 2–5 for the first time since 2000.

 Week 9: at New York Jets

 Against the winless Jets, the Patriots fell behind 20–10 by halftime, but mounted a comeback, limiting the Jets to just four plays in the fourth quarter.
-Nick Folk's game-winning 51 yard field goal as time expired ended the Patriots' four-game losing streak, also giving them their first road win this season.
-New England improved to 3–5 with the win and began 3-5 for the first time since 1994.
+Nick Folk's game-winning 51 yard field goal as time expired ended the Patriots' four-game losing streak, got them their first road win of the year and their 9th win over the Jets since 2015.
+New England improved to 3–5 with the win and began 3–5 for the first time since 1994.